gulsenyilmaz/AliveThen/README.md

 # AliveThen

-**AliveThen** is an interactive 3D time-map that visualizes which artists were alive on Earth at any given year.
+**AliveThen** is an interactive data visualization project that maps artists (and other cultural figures) who were alive in a given year, based on the MoMA collection and extended metadata.

 Inspired by the Museum of Modern Art (MoMA) collection and designed for extensibility, this project allows users to explore the lives of artists, thinkers, and other figures by time and geography.